EdgeFirstAI/documentation/docs/datasets/tutorials/management.md

 <figcaption>Create Dataset Button</figcaption>
 </figure>

-Provide the dataset name and the dataset desciption for this new dataset.
+Provide the dataset name and the dataset description for this new dataset.
 Once the fields are filled, click the "Create" button on the bottom left of the window dialog.

 <figure markdown="span">
 ![Create Dataset Fields](../assets/create-dataset-fields.jpg){ align=center }